Community Policing Act Data Collection

 Additional Stop Data

-The following data is collected per stop and may not be directly related to the driver's demographic information.
+The following data was collected per stop from July 1, 2020 to June 30, 2021 and may not be directly related to the driver's demographic information.
 Persons searched reflects any person searched during the stop to included driver or passenger.
 Additional arrests reflects arrests of other persons, not including the driver.

 In addition to demographic data, the highest charged statute code is collected, but not displayed.
 This data can be retrieved by downloading the source data.

 (Data from July 1, 2020 to June 30, 2021- As of July 1, 2021 passengers are captured separately and not linked to driver data)

 Reporting & Analysis

 Data is subject to review and updates will be made on a quarterly basis in order to address missing data, correct reporting errors, and post newly submitted data.
 As such, any analysis or conclusions would be subject to these changes.
 In addition to updates, other factors involving investigatory stop data such as population, population density, COVID-19 restrictions, and the presence or absence of major thoroughfares affect analysis of data.
 Agencies not available in the drop down selection have not submitted data or did not perform any investigatory stops for the reporting period.

 The tables and graphic visualizations provided on this website only represent the current reported data.
 The Virginia Department of Criminal Justice Services is responsible for the analysis, validation, and interpretation of the data under the Code of Virginia § 9.1-192.
 For more information, please contact Mr. Joseph Boelsche, Criminal Justice Research Analyst, Department of Criminal Justice Services via email at Joseph.Boelsche@dcjs.virginia.gov.

 To filter and/or download data, please select 'View Source Data' at the bottom of any chart, scroll to the bottom of the page and select 'View Data' under the 'Table Preview' section.